alces-software/flight-appliance-docs/docs/source/databasics/data_basics.rst

 The amount of time taken to copy data to and from your cluster will depend on a number of factors, including:

  - The size of the data being copied
- - The speed of your Internet link to the cluster; if you are copying large amounts of data, try to connect using using a wired connection rather than wireless
+ - The speed of your Internet link to the cluster; if you are copying large amounts of data, try to connect using a wired connection rather than wireless
  - The type and location of your cluster login node instance